 Skip to main content

-Through this activity, the IP Key SEA Phase II project continues to participate in major IPR events (such as IP Fairs, IP contests, and the World IP Day) organised by relevant stakeholders in SEA as a means of promoting increased visibility of the project and its activities, as well as to touch base with the project’s stakeholders and cooperation partners.
+Through this activity, the IP Key SEA Phase II project will continue to participate in major IPR events such as IP Fairs, IP contests and the World IP Day event organised by relevant stakeholders in SEA as a means of promoting increased visibility of the project and its activities, as well as to touch base with the project's stakeholders and cooperation partners.

 Share this post